Keyboard shortcuts

 Step 8 — notify integrators

-A message on the change channel announcing the gov’s first GovConfig fingerprint is sufficient.
+A message on the change channel announcing the coalition’s first CoalitionConfig fingerprint is sufficient.
 Waiting integrators compile in the constant and open handles.

 Ongoing operations